gholste/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a post-baccalaureate researcher with the Medical Imaging and Data Integration (MIDI) Lab at Michigan State University applying to PhD programs in computer science, electrical engineering, and biomedical informatics starting Fall 2021.
-My interests broadly span medical image analysis, computer vision, deep learning, and automated diagnostics.
+I am a recent graduate of Kenyon College applying to Ph.D. programs in computer science, electrical engineering, and biomedical informatics for Fall 2021 enrollment.
+My interests broadly span **medical image analysis**, **computer vision**, **deep learning**, and **automated diagnostics**.
+Currently, I am a post-baccalaureate researcher with the [Medical Imaging and Data Integration (MIDI) Lab](https://www.midilab.org/) at Michigan State University working on multimodal approaches to breast cancer classification and rib fracture detection.